curl/everything-curl/how.md

 ## 4. [Network and protocols](protocols.md)

-What exactly is network and protocols?
+What exactly are networks and protocols?

 ## 5. [Command line basics](cmdline.md)